safu-van/ToDo-React/README.md

 # ToDo App

-This is a ToDo App which is builded using ReactJS.
+This is a ToDo App built using ReactJS.